sohamsalkar/Daily-Data-Structures/README.md

 ---
 > various data Structure problems in JAVA.
 ---
-> problems from Hackerrank too
+> problems from Hackerrank solved in Java